Post By RelatedRelated Post

 Most timed sprinklers water in the early morning, without homeowner attention.
 At the beginning of the season, run each zone briefly during daylight hours to see how the system is operating.
-Look for broken lines or damaged sprinkler heads, and inspect spray patterns to ensure water isn’t being wasted.
+Look for broken lines or damaged sprinkler heads.
+Don’t forget to inspect spray patterns to ensure water isn’t being wasted.

 When to Water

 Experts suggest watering deeply and infrequently.
-This helps wet the entire root zone and encourages deeper root growth, which in turn makes turfgrass better able to tolerate mild to moderate drought.
-It is best to water in the early morning around 4 to 5 a.m., as this gives the lawn time to absorb the moisture and prevents evaporation due to daytime heat.
+Doing so helps wet the entire root zone and encourages deeper root growth and makes turfgrass better able to tolerate mild to moderate drought.
+It is best to water in the early morning around 4 to 5 a.m..
+This gives the lawn time to absorb the moisture and prevents evaporation due to daytime heat.